-Bank of Ireland Mortgage Bank forms part of the Products team, a business unit of Bank of Ireland Retail Ireland.
+The Issuer forms part of the Products team, a business unit of Bank of Ireland Retail Ireland.
 The Products function coordinates Mortgages, Unsecured Personal Loans, Current Accounts, Debit Cards, Credit Cards, Overdrafts, BOI Payment Acceptance and Retail Deposits.

 On 5 July 2004, Bank of Ireland transferred substantially all of its Irish residential mortgage book and related security held by Bank of Ireland to the Issuer.